 Actuarial assumptions.
-The collective total OPEB liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The collective total OPEB liability in the June 30, 2022 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Salary increases Graded salary ranges from 3.44 to 8.72 percent based on age, including inflation, averaging 4.00 percent an ultimate rate of 4.50%.
+Inflation 2.25 percent Salary increases Graded salary ranges from 3.44 to 8.72 percent based on age, including inflation, averaging 4.00 percent Healthcare cost trend rates The premium subsidies provided to retirees in the Tennessee Plan are assumed to remain unchanged for the entire projection, therefore trend rates are not applicable.